 Severe Weather and Tornadoes

 Missouri State University Severe Weather Storm Warning System utilizes exterior sirens and interior sirens located in some of the Residence Halls.
 These sirens are not to be confused with the fire alarm in a building.
-The sirens are controlled from a master control unit located in the Radio Communications Center of Safety & Transportation at 636 E. Elm.
+The sirens are controlled from a master control unit located in the Radio Communications Center of Safety and Transportation at 636 E. Elm.
 Once notified of a dangerous severe weather storm warning the sirens will be activated.

 The Severe Weather Storm Warning System sirens are tested once each month along with the City of Springfield in cooperation with the Greene County Emergency Management Office.
 The exercise is normally conducted on the second Wednesday of each month unless it is cancelled due to inclement weather, then the exercise is postponed to the following Wednesday.